 - Direct grants, scholarships or loans to individuals

-- General fund drives, annual appeals, special events or, except in rare cases, conference sponsorships
+- General fund drives, annual appeals, special events or conference sponsorships

 - Program Related Investments (loans and guarantees) to a specific project*

 - Elimination of operating deficits